AdobeDocs/analytics-platform.en/help/use-cases/combine-report-suites.md

    | Business unit |
    | Customer category|

 When creating the source connection dataflow for **Report Suite A**, select **Unified Schema** for use in the dataflow.
-Add custom mappings as follows:
+Add custom mappings to the dataflow as follows:

    | Report Suite A source field | Destination field from Unified Fields field group |
    | --- | --- |